tomchomiak/ES2015/README.md

 ## Rest Parameters

 The new rest parameter syntax allows us to represent an indefinite number of aruguments as an explicit Array argument.
-The 3 dots infront of the `names` parameter are part of the new syntax and will push add all `names` arguments passed into this function into an Array.
+The 3 dots infront of the `names` parameter are part of the new syntax and will push all `names` arguments passed into this function into an Array.

 ```javascript
 function sayHi(x, y, z, ...names){